-Referral to Social Care Direct (Level 4)
+Referral to Social Care Direct

-The DSL will make a referral to Social Care Direct if it is believed that a pupil is suffering or is at risk of suffering significant harm - Level 4 on the Continuum of Need.
-This is best done in Wakefield with reference to the Continuum of Need (see link in appendix) and using the Signs of Safety approach.
+The DSL will make a referral to Social Care Direct if it is believed that a pupil is suffering or is at risk of suffering significant harm.
+This is best done in Wakefield with reference to the Continuum of Need and using the Signs of Safety approach.
 If there is already a social worker assigned to this case -for safeguarding reasons, the social worker should be contacted.